Caring for Baby ChickensWhat to do with a Broody Hen ?

 If it’s too late and your hen has already turned into a booking bundle of puffed up feathers, here are some techniques to ‘break’ her broody behaviour.
 Remember, the longer you leave it, the longer it will take to remedy:

-- A wire cage in a well lit location – it sounds harsh, but placing your broody hen in this cage until they calm down (depending on how long they were broody depends on how long they need in the cage) is one of the most proven methods.
+- A wire cage in a well lit location – it sounds harsh, but placing your broody hen in this cage with just food and water until they calm down (depending on how long they were broody depends on how long they need in the cage) is one of the most proven methods.
 They may need to be in there a few days, maybe even a week depending on the length of time they were broody.
 To find out whether their time in the cage is up, release them out and watch their behaviour.
 If they run back to the eggs, then they aren’t ready for freedom!

 - Sometimes a dunk in a bucket of cool water does the trick (take care not to wet her head and ears).
 Your hen is all hot and hormonal with her desire to be a mother.
 Bringing her temperature down a degree or two can break her broody mood.